(Photo by Pixar / courtesy Everett Collection)

 All Pixar Movies Ranked By Tomatometer

 When Disney distributed Pixar’s Toy Story as an autumn alternative to traditional 2D animated features in 1995, could the studio have predicted that it would instead set the gold standard and template for theatrical cartoons for decades to come?
 After all, the slide from peak Disney Renaissance had only just begun (their releases that year were Pocahontas and A Goofy Movie) and Pixar was up to that point a studio that only made commercials and shorts; a feature-length 3D animated movie was a miracle in of itself, and they were not equipped to churn out quality yearly releases like Walt Disney Animation.

 Pixar’s follow-up took three years to hit theaters, and though A Bug’s Life is looked back on in the canon as a minor Pixar effort, everyone in 1998 rushed out to see it, and it again ended up grossing more than Disney’s then recent works like Hercules and Mulan.
 1999’s Toy Story 2 was a cultural event, and established Pixar as the one to take animation to the highest heights in the new century.
 What followed was a then-unprecedented run of Certified Fresh hits and box office smashes, from Monsters, Inc. and Finding Nemo to The Incredibles, WALL-E, and Up.

 2011’s Cars 2 broke the streak with Pixar’s first Rotten film, and the studio has since spent the past decade oscillating between returning to the sequel well (Monsters University, Finding Dory) and pulling up original property (Coco, Inside Out), closing out with Toy Story 4.
-We’ve just gotten Onward, the first film in a double whammy in 2020 with Onward and Soul, we’re first taking a long look at the past 25 years, ranking all Pixar movies by Tomatometer!
+We’ve just gotten Onward, the first film in a double whammy in 2020 (Soul hits theaters in June), so let’s take a long look at the past 25 years, ranking all Pixar movies by Tomatometer!